 Q: When should I apply for my student visa?

-A: Once accepted by PRESHCO, you should contact the consulate in your jurisdiction immediately to research the student visa application procedure specific to your consulate.
+A: If you live or go to school in the jurisdiction of the Spanish Consulate of Boston PRESHCO can apply for the visa on your behalf.
+If you are outside the Boston jurisdiction, you should contact the consulate in your jurisdiction immediately to research the student visa application procedure specific to your consulate.
 Spanish consulates impose tight time restrictions on the student visa process, so plan ahead!

 If your consulate requires that you schedule an appointment to apply for your visa, you must do so right away!
 Aim to have your appointment scheduled no later than 7-10 weeks before the start of your program; otherwise you may run into issues getting an appointment.
 If your consulate does not require that you schedule an appointment, you should apply for your visa no later than 7-10 weeks before the start of the program.

 An FBI background check or state background check is required for Academic Year students or those staying in Spain for over six months.
 Please check the visa requirements for your Spanish consulate to see if this background check will be required, and allow ample time for its completion.